 Plaza Rakyat: Petaling Street Night Market (Chinatown)

-Good tips for moving with LRT in Kuala Lumpur
+Good tips for traveling with LRT in Kuala Lumpur

 - Do not carry too many bulky bags, especially during crowded hours, such as 7 – 9 hours and 17 – 19 hours.